duc-beluga/gt-planner/README.md

 # GT Planner

-Degree Planner is a website that provides students with a visual roadmap of their academic journey, making course planning clear and simple.
+GT Planner is a website that provides students with a visual roadmap of their academic journey, making course planning clear and simple.

 ## Technologies